hyeoncheon/uart/README.md

 ### Configure Database

-UART is backed by database.
-You need to configure database before run it.
+UART is backed by a database.
+You need to configure the database before running it.

-(Please make sure if you configure `database.yml` before run the commands.)
+(Please make sure if you configure `database.yml` before running the commands.)

 For development, run the following command.
 The default environment is `development` so we can omit the configuration.
 The output can be different